-1.1 The club continues to strive for wider access to matches by offering...
+1.1 Middlesbrough Football Club continues to strive for wider access to matches by offering...

 1.1.2 At least 5% stadium capacity is available to non-Season Card holders to purchase matchday tickets.

-1.1.5 Concessions are available on Season Cards for supporters aged 21 and under in the South West Upper and North West Upper stands.
+1.1.4 Concessions are also available on Season Cards for supporters aged 21 and under in the South Stand, South West Upper and North West Upper corners.

-1.1.7 Concessions are available on Season Cards for supporters aged 11 and under in the Generation Red Family Zone.
+1.1.6 Additional concessions are available on Season Cards for supporters aged 18 and under in the Generation Red Family Zone.

-1.3 Tickets for cup competitions are priced in agreement with opposition, but no higher than league games and on occasions reduced.
-Tickets are allocated for sale first to Season Card holders, next to Boro Pride members and then to the general public.
+1.6 Tickets for cup competitions are priced in agreement with the opposition.
+Where time allows, tickets are allocated for sale first to Season Card holders, then to Boro Pride members and finally to the general public.

 2 AWAY SUPPORT

-2.2 Visiting supporters are charged the same price as home supporters and concessions (under-18/Over-65) apply regardless whether the opposing club offers the same to MFC supporters.
+2.2 Visiting supporters are not charged a higher price than home supporters.
+Concessions (under-18/Over-65) apply regardless whether the opposing club offers the same to MFC supporters.

 3 LOYALTY AND MEMBERSHIP